Spending Halloween in Hawaii? Find out the coolest Hawaii Halloween events on Oahu, Maui, Kauai and the Big Island. Scroll down for all the info!

 This Halloween in Hawaii post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Some people may think Hawaii is too beautiful to ever want to be scared.
+When planning a trip to Hawaii during October, you might not think it’s a great Halloween destination.
+Some people may think Hawaii is too beautiful to ever want to be scared there.

 While we agree on its beauty, it’s natural to want to celebrate Halloween, especially with your family.

 The islands are home to several family-friendly events designed to celebrate Halloween in a family-friendly environment.

 Here’s a look at a few of them.